SiaZin/E-Commerce-Data-Preparation-Insights/README.md

 - Investigate data collection bias — it’s possible the dataset reflects a preference for single-product or single-category orders (e.g., promotional setup, platform-specific ordering habits).

 ## Next Step
-I have made s separate MBA project using a dataset with richer, multi-item baskets to demonstrate meaningful association rules.
+I’ve also completed a more fruitful MBA project using a dataset with richer, multi-item baskets.
 This project remains published here as an example of data preparation and exploratory analysis for real-world datasets.